Missxiaoguo/kubernetes-power-manager/README.md

 This workload assigns the **performance** `PowerProfile` to cores 2, 3, 66, and 67 on the node *example-node*.

-The Shared `PowerWorkload` created by the user is determined by the power workload controller based on the *AllCores* value in the `PowerWorkload` spec.
+The Shared `PowerWorkload` created by the user is determined by the power workload controller based on the *allCores* value in the `PowerWorkload` spec.

-The reserved CPUs on the Node must also be specified, as these will not be considered for frequency tuning by the controller as they are always being used by Kubernetes’ processes.\
+The reserved CPUs on the Node must also be specified, as these will not be considered for frequency tuning by the controller as they are always being used by Kubernetes’ processes.
-It is important that the reservedCPUs value directly corresponds to the reservedCPUs value in the user’s Kubelet config to keep them consistent.\
+It is important that the reservedCPUs value directly corresponds to the reservedCPUs value in the user’s Kubelet config to keep them consistent.
 The user determines the Node for this `PowerWorkload` using the `spec.powerNodeSelector` to match the labels on the Node.
 The user then specifies the requested `PowerProfile` to use.

 The shared `PowerWorkload` must select a unique node through its `spec.powerNodeSelector`, so it is recommended that the `kubernetes.io/hostname` label be used.
 A shared `PowerProfile` can be used for multiple shared `PowerWorkloads`.

 **Example:**